+Prior to each lab rotation, students will complete a Student Lab Rotation Basics and Expectations form with the lab rotation PI which will outline the research targets, training goals, and other expectations to provide structure to the experience.
 When rotating through a lab, students will often be paired with a senior lab member (e.g., a postdoctoral fellow or senior grad student) to work on an ongoing research project; alternatively, they may be given a new project.
 Once the lab rotation comes to an end, students will not be expected to finish any project they have been working on while rotating.
 Should the student wish to complete work on a project, they could do so during the fall semester of their second year after all three lab rotations are completed.
-In any event, these are individual choices to be made jointly by the student and the professor of the relevant lab.
+These details can be specified on the Student Lab Rotation Basics and Expectations form in agreement between the student and lab rotation PI.

 The core curriculum of the program unfolds over the first two years.
 The coursework is necessarily more cohesive during the first year, diverging during the second year as each student focuses on their particular interests and on various requirements of the department with which they have chosen to affiliate.
 It is suggested that students take at least twelve academic credit hours and one continuation credit each semester of their first two years.
 All students will take at least one elective course each semester of their second year in the area of their specific interests; generally, these will be expected to satisfy the requirements of the department with which they will affiliate (1- 3 credits each).

 The organization of the curriculum is as follows: